Pooled Finance Development Fund Scheme: Background

 The growth rates in India that are reflected each financial year are largely driven by the growth in the urban areas and cities.
 The rural sector in India has limited potential, being majorly dependent on agriculture.
 Also, the continuous decline observed in the national poverty levels are being determined largely on the basis of urban cities.
 The Urban Local Bodies are responsible for undertaking majority of the urban infrastructure development projects.
 They are largely dependent on the funds provided by either the state governments or the local agencies.
 The poor administration in these local bodies pose a hurdle in financing such projects.
 They are unable to raise resources from the market/financial institutions for investment in infrastructural projects.
 In spite of the existing programmes of both the central and the state governments was a continuous gap between the availability and extent of requirements of funds for such projects, more commonly found in small and medium-sized cities.
 The Government thus, realized the need to provide direct access to capital markets for such cities.
 In order to make the local bodies self-sufficient and to ensure availability of resources at all times, the Government introduced the Pooled Finance Development Fund Scheme.

+Outcomes of PFDF Scheme

+The Pooled Finance Development Fund (PFDF) Scheme has had significant positive outcomes for Urban Local Bodies (ULBs) and the overall urban infrastructure development in India.
+By providing credit enhancement facilities to ULBs based on their creditworthiness, the scheme has helped these local bodies access market borrowings, thereby addressing their funding challenges for infrastructure projects.

+One of the most notable outcomes has been the improved financial independence of smaller and medium-sized cities.
+These cities, which traditionally faced difficulties in securing funding from state governments or financial institutions, have been able to tap into capital markets.
+The PFDF has ensured that resources are made available to these local bodies at competitive rates, reducing their dependency on state grants.
+This has empowered ULBs to undertake critical urban infrastructure projects, such as road development, water supply systems, sewage treatment plants, and public transportation systems.

+Moreover, the PFDF has facilitated a more efficient allocation of resources.
+By pooling the financing needs of multiple cities, the scheme has achieved economies of scale and minimized the cost of borrowing.
+ULBs that were previously considered high-risk borrowers now have access to affordable financing options, thanks to the credit enhancement support offered by the fund.

+The scheme has also contributed to the overall urban growth and development of India.
+As ULBs improve their infrastructure, cities become more attractive for investments, leading to increased economic activity and job creation.
+Furthermore, improved urban infrastructure enhances the quality of life for residents, driving social and economic progress.

+Ultimately, the PFDF Scheme is helping the Indian government achieve its goal of urban self-sustainability.
+By enabling ULBs to become financially self-sufficient and improve their infrastructure, the scheme is laying the foundation for a more prosperous and sustainable urban future in India.